Skip to main content

 Meaning:

-• Some providers connected
+• Partial functionality if some providers are connected

 Example:

-Smartlead tools work
+Smartlead tools work (credential verified)

-Resend tools blocked (no credential)
+Resend tools hidden (no credential)

-Google Analytics tools work
+Google Analytics tools work (credential verified)

 Action needed: Connect missing providers for full functionality.